clvf/nonogram_solver/README.md

 # Nonogram Solver

-The program solves nonograms whose solution can be find by logical elimination.
-(Ie. those that don't require guessing or bifurcation.)
+The program solves nonograms by performing logical elimination first and doing guesswork/bifurcation if needed.

+***
+Bifurcation: at some puzzles the possibilities as to which cell mark as black or white cannot be narrowed down further so one of the possibilities should be explored until a discrepancy found or the puzzle is solved.

 ## Usage